-Whether you manage a solo-practice or a large firm, building workflows is the key to ensuring that profits are maximized and resources aren’t being wasted.
+Whether you manage a solo-practice or a large firm, building workflows and workflow automation, in particular, is the key to ensuring that profits are maximized and resources aren’t being wasted.
 Market research firm IDC says that “organizations lose 20 to 30 percent of revenue every year due to inefficient processes.”

 In addition to saving lost revenue, benefits of maintaining efficient workflows include:

 - Implementable systems and processes

 Efficiency is also important if you want to run a scalable firm, so here are a few tips to help you take stock of your workflow and how to automate it:

 The first key to building efficient workflows is actually outlining it.
 How can you improve your processes’ if you don't know what your processes are?
 Make sure you list out all the steps!

 This may sound silly, but it's necessary in order to help you identify every single touch point in a service offering.
 Knowing each detailed step helps you see if the process is bloated, meaning there are way too many steps, or if it's light and there is room for improvement.

 Annually, I sit down and perform a workflow analysis by writing down the step-by-step process for the services I offer in my practice.
 I’m talking from the initial listing of the service on the website to final delivery.
 In going through my analysis, I specifically look for any major friction points, opportunities to automate and/or redundancies to avoid.

 So, when you sit down to do this process for your business, don't be afraid to call out the most mundane tasks such as “add client folder to shared drive” or “talk to client on the phone for 30 minutes.”
 Having the steps mapped allows you to open your eyes to the bottlenecks in your process.